What happens to the chart you embedded six months ago?

 What Blogs Actually Need From a Chart Maker

-Open any chart maker comparison and you'll find the same criteria: templates, export formats, color options, collaboration features.
-Every item evaluates what happens before you publish.
+Every criterion in a standard comparison, templates, export formats, color options, collaboration, evaluates what happens before you publish.

-Blogs don't work that way.
-They're public, indexed, and designed to attract traffic for months or years.
+Blogs do not work that way.
+They are public, indexed, and designed to attract traffic for months or years.
 10% of blog posts generate 38% of a blog's total traffic, according to HubSpot.
 Those long-lived posts are the ones most likely to contain data visualizations.
 And the most exposed when those visualizations go stale.

-A chart inside a blog post isn't a design asset.
-It's a published claim about reality.
+A chart inside a blog post is a published claim about reality.
 The tool you use to make it determines whether that claim survives time.

 Four capabilities matter more than template count:

-If it exports as a PNG, you've created a future task.
-A static image can't be updated without re-exporting, re-uploading, and re-embedding.
-Every export-only chart is a maintenance commitment you're making without realizing it.
+If it exports as a PNG, you have created a future task.
+A static image cannot be updated without re-exporting, re-uploading, and re-embedding.

 If data changes require a new embed, you have a scaling problem.
 The chart and the data should stay connected.
 When the numbers change, the visual should change with them, without touching the blog post.

 If each chart requires individual attention, the workload grows with your library.
 One embedded chart is manageable.
-Fifty across fifty posts means fifty separate update workflows.
+50 across 50 posts means 50 separate update workflows.

-If the chart can't outlast the post, it shouldn't be in the post.
-A post that ranks for two years needs a chart that's accurate for two years.
-Durability isn't a feature.
-It's the baseline.
+If the chart cannot outlast the post, it does not belong in the post.
+A post that ranks for two years needs a chart that stays accurate for two years.
+Durability is the baseline.

 The Maintenance Debt Math